NAR8789/password-generator/README.md

 grandson
 ```

 The `Makefile` will also take a `DICTIONARY_SIZE` flag, to adjust the size of the word list it generates from.
-This defaults to 8192, which I've chosen because it seems a nice balance between memorability and password length.
+This defaults to 8192, which I've chosen because it seems a nice balance between memorability and password length, and simplifies back of the envelope estimates of password entropy.

 The `Makefile` also contains targets for rebuilding the word list.
 ```bash